This page explains how to quickly get started with `Feel`

 Integrating feedbacks

 That’s our game, but that’s not a very exciting game.
-Let’s fix that, by adding MMFeedbacks to it.
-MMFeedbacks are one of the most useful tools in Feel, and the ones you’ll likely end up using very often.
+Let’s fix that, by adding Feedbacks to it.
+Feedbacks are one of the most useful tools in Feel, and the ones you’ll likely end up using very often.
 Let’s start by creating two new empty children objects inside our Hero.
 To do so, select our Hero, and press alt+shift+N. Then select the Hero again, and press alt+shift+N again.
 Name the first child “JumpFeedback”, and the second one “LandingFeedback”.
-Select them both, and click the AddComponent button in their inspector, add a MMFeedbacks component.
+Select them both, and click the AddComponent button in their inspector, add a MMF_Player component.
+The MMF_Player (for More Mountains Feedbacks Player) is our way to play sequences of feedbacks.

 Jekyll